Volunteer Experience (Optional)

 We will land in Israel at Ben Gurion International Airport where we will be met by our Blossoming Rose host.
-He will have a bus waiting us to take us to our first night in Jerusalem where we will be served dinner and then sleep in the City of Peace.
+He will have a bus waiting for us to take us to our first night in Ariel where we will be served dinner at our beautiful hotel Eshel Hashomron.

-Mount of Olives, Garden of Gethsemane, Western Wall, the Old City
+Shiloh, Beth El, Mount of Olives, Garden of Gethsemane, Western Wall, the Old City, and the Davidson Center

 Our touring day will begin at Shiloh where the Tabernacle stood for 369 years.
 We will continue on to Beth El where several Biblical events transformed the Jewish people into a nation.
 We are only fifteen minutes from Jerusalem where we will have a panoramic breathtaking view of Jerusalem from the Mount of Olives.
 We will walk down to the Church of All Nations in the Garden of Gethsemane and then look across the Kidron Valley to the old city walls of Jerusalem.
 The Western Wall will be our next stop where we will offer prayers, and then we will go into the Jewish Quarter of the Old City, and the Cardo.
 (Lunch will be on your own in the Old City.)
 The Davidson Center protects the excavated areas around the southern walls of Old Jerusalem.
 It is believed to be the area where the 3000 believers were baptized on the feast of Shavuot (Pentecost) and it will be a great experience as we sit on the original Temple steps.
-Our first day in Jerusalem will be busy, and we will have seen many of the historic sites before we return to our hotel, the King Solomon, for dinner and a leisure evening.
+Our first day in Jerusalem will be busy, and we will have seen many of the historic sites before we return to our hotel for dinner and a leisure evening.

-Church of St, Anne, Via Dolorosa, Church of the Holy Sepulcher, Mt.
+Saturday – Church of St, Anne, Via Dolorosa, Church of the Holy Sepulcher, Mt.
 Zion, Garden Tomb, and shopping (evening Mass today)

 Masada, Dead Sea, and tel Tamar tour

 We will begin the day with an American cup of coffee and serve ourselves at the breakfast bar.
-Early risers can climb Prayer Mountain with Jim and Pat and walk through the desert together.
+Early risers can climb Prayer Mountain or walk around the ancient walls of Tamar.
 At 8 am we will board our bus and head for Masada, arriving before the Jerusalem crowd gets there.
 The fortress was built by Herod the Great and it is known today as the site where 960 religious Jews died rather than going into captivity under the Romans.
 When we leave Masada, we will go down to the shores of the Dead Sea at Ein Bokek, where there are luxury hotels and shops, and where there is access to the warm waters of the Sea.
 Afterward we’ll go back to Biblical Tamar Park where we will tour this historic city that dates back to at least the time of Abraham.
 We will learn more about the 26,000 artifacts that have been found at Tamar and about the plan for its continued development by Blossoming Rose.
-We will enjoy our dinner together and then join Tamar Park Supervisor, Alan Vanderkolk, who will share the vision of Biblical Tamar Park while we sit around the campfire.
+We will enjoy our dinner together and then join Joan as she shares the vision of Biblical Tamar Park while we sit around the campfire.

-Beersheva, Caesarea, Basilica of the Annunciation, and Tiberius
+Beersheva, Caesarea, Basilica of the Annunciation of Jesus in Nazareth, and Tiberius

 We will leave at 8 am and bid everyone who stays at Tamar goodbye.
-The bus will snake its way up out of the Arava and into the Negev and we will be on our way to Beersheva, the city of Abraham, where we will visit his wells.
-We will meet Father Pietr, Pastor of St. Abraham’s parish and receive his blessing.
-The ancient city of Caesarea will loom up before us and we’ll go into the amphitheater and walk the length of that great City, departing through the Crusader’s fortress.
+The bus will snake its way up out of the Arava and into the Negev and we will be on our way to Beersheva, the city of Abraham, where we will visit his seven wells.
+We will continue past Arad, Hebron, and the Valley of Elah to the ancient city of Caesarea and go into the amphitheater and walk the length of that great City, departing through the Crusader’s fortress.
 Then we will go past Mt.
-Carmel that overlooks Megiddo, stop at the Basilica of the Annunciation in Nazareth, and spend the night in Tiberius, on the Galilee at the Leonardo Hotel.
+Carmel that overlooks Megiddo, stop at the Basilica of the Annunciation of Jesus in Nazareth, and spend the night in Tiberius at the beautiful downtown Leonardo Club Hotel.

-We will eat a hardy Israeli breakfast, after which we’ll go to the Jordan River for those who wish to renew their baptismal vows.
-We will then continue on around the Sea of Galilee to the Mt. of Beatitudes, Capernaum, Tabga, Caesarea Philippi, and tel Dan.
+We will eat a hardy Israeli breakfast.
+You have an option today.
+We will all go to the Jordan River and those who wish to renew their baptismal vows may do that.
+We will continue around the Sea of Galilee to the Mt. of Beatitudes, Capernaum, Tabga, Caesarea Philippi, and tel Dan.
 Some may wish to stay at Tabga and Capernaum, with Pat, for meditation, prayer, and perhaps walking the shore of the Sea.
 Others will visit the Golan Heights, near to the borders of Syria and Lebanon, where we will pray for Israel.
-As the sun dips lower in the west over the Mountains of the Galilee, we will board our Galilee boat and listen to Danny Carmel sing, and then return to our hotel for dinner and a late stroll on the Sea shore in Tiberius.
+As the sun dips lower in the west over the mountains of the Galilee, we will all board our Galilee boat and listen to Danny Carmel sing, worshipping with him, and then returning to our hotel for dinner and a late stroll on the Sea shore in Tiberius.

 Arriving back in the USA

 We will arrive back in the USA in the morning, having gained the seven hours back that we lost when we arrived in Israel.
-We will check through customs and go to our connecting flights home.
+We will check through customs and go to our connecting flights, thinking about this great experience.
 Shalom!

 $2,350 (airfare not included)